butaixianran/Blender-Vmd-Retargeting/README.md

-### Notice: If you already bought it, make sure you update it to ver1.1.4, which fixed some important bugs
+### Notice1: If you already bought it, make sure you update it to ver1.1.4, which fixed some important bugs

+### Notice2: If you already bought it, and you are using Blender 3.1, you need to update it to ver1.4.1

 # Language